After the success of the open sessions held from January to September, more dates have been announced. These are:

 Increase awareness of the wider links between smoking and inequalities.

 Increase confidence to initiate discussions on smoking, including the IMPACT guidance and practical application of other tools and techniques.

 Outline the importance and relevance of your role in discussing smoking with people of lived experience of mental health problems, as well as your role in providing ongoing support.

 Provide an overview of local stop-smoking support options including: behavioural support, nicotine and non- nicotine containing products (which can assist in a quit attempt) and policy.

 This training is primarily designed for staff working within third-sector organisations where there are significant numbers of people with lived experience of mental health problems using their service.

-The course comprises a 1 hour online session and 2 hours face-to-face session.
-There will be an option to complete the online session as a stand-alone module, however we would always recommend completing the course where possible by attending the face-to-face session
+The course comprises a one-hour online session and a two-hour face-to-face session.
+There will be an option to have the online session as a stand-alone module – but we would always recommend completing the course, where possible, by attending the face-to-face session.